-Paraffin Waxes in solid state are usually white, translucent, tasteless, and odorless.
+Paraffin Waxes in the solid state are usually white, translucent, tasteless, and odorless.
 They are hard, relatively brittle, and have a slightly dry feel.
 In a molten state, paraffin waxes are clear, colorless liquids of low viscosity.
 When melted, these waxes increase in volume by about 5-8%, resulting in a decrease in density.

 Melting points for paraffin waxes have a range of 125 °F to 165 °F and may be classified into three general grades: